You are here

 Accession Number: 1960-13

-Historical Notes: Thomas Jefferson referred to Bacon, Newton, and Locke as "my trinity of the three greatest men the world had ever produced," While in Paris in January 1789, Jefferson launched an effort to obtain portraits of his "trinity" as well as of Algernon Sidney (1622-1683), British author and politician: John Hampden (1594-1643), British statesman; and Shakespeare.
+Historical Notes: Thomas Jefferson called Bacon, Newton, and Locke, who had so indelibly shaped his ideas, "my trinity of the three greatest men the world had ever produced."1 While in Paris in January 1789, Jefferson launched an effort to obtain portraits of his "trinity" as well as of Algernon Sidney (1622-1683), British author and politician; John Hampden (1594-1643), British statesman; and Shakespeare.
 Jefferson wrote John Trumbull in London:

 In February 1789 Trumbull replied: